henckert/IntakeLegal/diagnostics/cloud_deployment_status.md

 **Last Updated:** November 7, 2025

-## Current Status: ❌ NOT DEPLOYED
+## Current Status: 🟡 READY FOR DEPLOYMENT

-Your IntakeLegal application is currently **only running locally**.
-No cloud services are connected yet.
+Your IntakeLegal application is **configured and ready to deploy**.
+All deployment configurations have been prepared.

+**📄 Complete Deployment Guide:** See `DEPLOYMENT.md` in project root for step-by-step instructions.

 ---